aishan-shrestha/elementor-custom-widget/readme.txt

 	2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Description ==
 	- This plugin can be used as a starter boilerplate for creation of custom widget element & a sample skin named("Custom Cards Rebuild" on existing Posts widget) in elementor.
 	- After installation, you will find 'Popular Posts' widget if you search on the elementor Elements
 	- Just have named 'Popular Posts'; you can update the code on widget-popular-post.php as your requirements
-	- You can create other modules like: /modules/<folder-name>/widgets/widget-<folder-name>.php And after that you need to add array value of that folder name.
+	- You can create other modules like: /modules/<folder-name>/widgets/widget-<folder-name>.php
-		For example:
-		$this->modules = [
-	            'popular-posts',
-	            '<folder-name>',
-	        ];

 == For Further Reference ==